Direct Line magazine

 • Open fires

-It’s also worth noting that burning charcoal, running cars and cigarette smoke can also produce carbon monoxide.
+It’s also worth noting that burning charcoal, cigarette smoke and car exhausts can also produce carbon monoxide.

 Woman burning wood in log fire